Affiliate links on Android Authority may earn us a commission. Learn more.

-There are a few other tips and tricks you should keep in mind when buying a new phone.
+There are a few other tips and tricks you should remember.
 First of all, don’t be afraid to get a phone from a different manufacturer than you’re used to.
-Consider different brands, from well-known ones such as LG, Google, and Samsung, to those you may not be as familiar with including Xiaomi.
+Consider different brands, from well-known ones such as Google and Samsung to those you may not be as familiar with, like Nothing or OnePlus.

 Just because you may not know much about a certain company doesn’t mean it makes bad phones.
 As already mentioned, you can quickly figure out whether a certain phone sucks or not by reading reviews.
-And don’t assume that just because a device is made by the large tech giant that it’s without faults.
-For example, the Huawei Mate 20 Pro had issues with the display, various LG phones had bootloop problems, and the Galaxy Note 7 was a fire hazard.
+And don’t assume that just because a device is made by a large tech giant that it’s without fault.

 Consider an older, used, or refurbished phone to save money.

 And let’s not forget about software.
-If you want to get the latest version of Android as soon as possible, you’ll have to go with a Google Pixel phone or perhaps even an Android One device.
-OnePlus is also great at shipping out updates fast.
-HTC and LG aren’t the best, as is the case for many lesser-known Chinese manufacturers — learn more here.
+If you want to get the latest version of Android as soon as possible, you’ll have to go with a Google Pixel phone.
+OnePlus and Samsung are also great at pushing out updates.
+On the other hand, ASUS isn’t the best in this area, as is the case for many lesser-known Chinese manufacturers.